clarknt/swiftui-tutorials/04-FrameworkIntegration/01-InterfacingWithUIKit/README.md

 ## Issues

-- Page control show in Live Preview, but not in the simulator
+- Page control is visible in Live Preview, but not in the simulator

 ## Screenshots